learning-more/rapidology-plugin/README.md

 License: [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

-100% free list buildilng and popup WordPress plugin by Leadpages &reg;, with over 100 responsive templates and 7 different display types for growing your email newsletter!
+100% free list building and popup WordPress plugin by Leadpages &reg;, with over 100 responsive templates and 7 different display types for growing your email newsletter!